 - Change Your Socks!
 Yes, the type of socks matter.
 Use moisture wicking sock like Cool-max, Dry-weave or Smart-wool.
 Stay away from nylon socks and change them at least twice a day if you are active.

 - Pull out the Lysol spray and use them on your shoes – A great, inexpensive way to salvage your stinky shoes is to spray the entire inside of your shoes with Lysol, let them sit for at least an hour, then dry them with a hairdryer.
 The combination of the Lysol and the desiccation with a hair dryer will kill off most bacteria and fungus.
 If that doesn’t work, throw them out!!!

 - Need a faster way to deodorize your shoes?
 Throw in some corn starch to absorb moisture, put on clean socks and go.
 Rotating your shoes can also help, so they have time to dry out in between usage.

 Bottom line: Feet stink!
 But here are some ways to get the funky smell under control!

 If none of these work, you may have a serious bacterial infection called erythrasma, so give us a call to get it taken care of!

-Safety Tip: Try these home remedies for about a week and if you are still stinking up the house – visit your favorite podiatrist!
+Safety Tip: Try these home remedies for about a week – visit your favorite podiatrist!